AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 - `date_expression`
   - semi-colon (`;`) separated string list
   -  contains the combined final_expressions of the single and inclusive dates associated with the record.
-- `userestrict`
-  - semi-colon (`;`) separated string list
-  - contains the combined contents of all published userestrict notes associated with the record.
 - `rights_type`
   - semi-colon (`;`) separated string list
   - contains the combined rights_type values of all rights statements associated with the record.